CMB constraints on inflection-point inflation with a pseudo-scalar dark matter: Inflection-Point inflation

 Both solutions yield highly similar predictions for $\lambda$ and $\beta_{\lambda}$, yet they markedly diverge concerning the parameter $M$.
 In the context of the (+) solution, a proper propagation of the cosmological parameters leads exclusively to negative values for the energy scale $M$, which is inherently unphysical.
 In contrast, the (-) solution yields positive values for $M$.
 Consequently, from now on, we will exclusively regard the (-) solution as the sole physically viable option, omitting the index (-).
 The corner plot showing the Lagrangian parameters is presented in Fig.~\ref{Fig:corner_lagrangian}, while the computed mean and corresponding 1$\sigma$ confidence intervals are outlined in Tab.~\ref{tab:lagrangian}.

 The $68\%$ C.L. limits obtained for the Lagrangian parameters reflect qualitatively some of the well-known results of the high-energy slow-roll scenarios.
 As usual, the magnitude of the quartic coupling resembles the amplitude of the scalar perturbations, while the inflationary scale $M$ and the running amplitude $\beta_\lambda$ reflect the absence of observable tensorial modes and the quasi-invariance of primordial perturbations with scale.
 However, the allowed range for the Lagrangian parameters differs in general from the slow-roll analysis performed previously by different authors \cite{Choi:2016eif,Okada:2016ssd,Okada:2017cvy,Ghoshal:2022jeo}.
-In particular, the value obtained for $M$ in Tab.~\ref{tab:lagrangian} is significantly higher than the superior limit, $M<1.13\,m_P$, obtained in \cite{Okada:2017cvy}.
+In particular, the value obtained for $M$ in Tab.~\ref{tab:lagrangian} is significantly higher than the superior limit, $M<1.13\,m_{Pl}$, obtained in \cite{Okada:2017cvy}.
 Also, we have obtained small and negative values for $\beta_\lambda$.
-Negative values for the Renormalization Group equations are generally associated with the presence of fields with fermionic statistics, a condition that will be explored in the next section.
+Negative contributions to the $\beta$-function of a scalar quartic coupling are generally associated with the presence of fields with fermionic (anti-symmetric) statistics, a condition that will be explored in the next section.

 Furthermore, another interesting outcome comes from the combination of~Eqs.~\eqref{Eq:03} and~\eqref{Eq:16}, enabling the determination of $\beta^\prime_{\lambda}$.
 Following a series of algebraic steps, we obtain,